Thionyl chloride: Production

-The first of the above four reactions also affords phosphorus oxychloride (phosphoryl chloride), which resembles thionyl chloride in many of its reactions.
+The second of the above five reactions also affords phosphorus oxychloride (phosphoryl chloride), which resembles thionyl chloride in many of its reactions.
+They may be separated by distillation, since thionyl chloride boils at a much lower temperature than phosphoryl chloride.

 Properties and structure

 SOCl2 adopts a trigonal pyramidal molecular geometry with Cs molecular symmetry.
 This geometry is attributed to the effects of the lone pair on the central sulfur(IV) center.

 In the solid state SOCl2 forms monoclinic crystals with the space group P21/c.

 Stability

 Thionyl chloride has a long shelf life, however "aged" samples develop a yellow hue, possibly due to the formation of disulfur dichloride.
 It slowly decomposes to S2Cl2, SO2 and Cl2 at just above the boiling point.
 Thionyl chloride is susceptible to photolysis, which primarily proceeds via a radical mechanism.
 Samples showing signs of ageing can be purified by distillation under reduced pressure, to give a colourless liquid.

 Reactions

-Thionyl chloride is mainly used in the industrial production of organochlorine compounds, which are often intermediates in pharmaceuticals and agrichemicals.
+Thionyl chloride is mainly used in the industrial production of organochlorine compounds, which are often intermediates in pharmaceuticals and agrochemicals.
 It usually is preferred over other reagents, such as phosphorus pentachloride, as its by-products (HCl and SO2) are gaseous, which simplifies purification of the product.

 Many of the products of thionyl chloride are themselves highly reactive and as such it is involved in a wide range of reactions.